 The Special Education Specialist Credentials are accredited by the California Commission on Teacher Credentialing.
 Individuals wishing to pursue the Specialist Credential must apply to the University indicating the specific Specialist Credential program desired.
 At least 75% of the program must be completed at CSUF.
 If you are transferring courses in, they must have been taken within the last seven years Use the Course Equivalency Petition to gain approval for acceptance of courses taken outside of CSUF.

-Early childhood special education (ECSE) includes the provision of educational services to children from birth through pre-kindergarten who are eligible for early intervention, special education, and/or related services under federal and state laws.
+Early childhood special education (ECSE) includes the provision of educational services to children from birth through kindergarten who are eligible for early intervention, special education, and/or related services under federal and state laws.
 This specialization is committed to preparing reflective professionals who will provide high quality services to infants, toddlers, young children, and their families.

 The Intern Credential Program is designed for teacher candidates who wish to complete credential requirements while concurrently teaching in a special education position in a public school setting.